Silent Unseen: Postwar

 The first book on the Silent Unseen was published in England in 1954.
 The Polish edition, Drogi cichociemnych: opowiadania zebrane i opracowane przez koło spadochroniarzy Armii Krajowej, was published by Veritas; and an English edition, The Unseen and Silent: Adventures from the Underground Movement, Narrated by Paratroops of the Polish Home Army, was published by Sheed and Ward.

 The Polish edition was republished in England several times, last in 1973.
 A miniature version of Drogi cichociemnych was published in two volumes in communist Poland in 1985 by Kurs.

 General Stefan Bałuk's memoir, Byłem Cichociemnym (I was a Cichociemny), was published in 2008.
 He was 94 years old when it first appeared in bookstores.
 In 2009 it was translated into English as Silent and Unseen: I was a WW II Special Ops Commando.

 On 4 August 1995, the Polish special-forces unit GROM adopted the name and traditions of the Cichociemni.

 Polish TV has produced a series, Czas honoru (Time of Honour), about the Silent Unseen.

+An urban park commemorating the paratroopers, known as the Silent Unseen Park, was established in 2016 in Warsaw.